Critical mathematics pedagogy: Critical pedagogy and critical mathematics pedagogy

 Those who build their critical mathematics pedagogy out of critical pedagogy focus on empowerment of the learners as experts and actors for change in their own world.
 Critical mathematics pedagogy demands that students and teachers use mathematics to understand "relations of power, resource inequalities between different social groups and explicit discrimination" in order to take action for change.
-Paolo Freire (1921–1997), Brazilian educator and educational theorist, commonly regarded as the originator of critical pedagogy, suggests that most teaching happens in a "banking" model where teachers hold the information and students are assumed to be passive receptacles for that knowledge.
+Paulo Freire (1921–1997), Brazilian educator and educational theorist, commonly regarded as the originator of critical pedagogy, suggests that most teaching happens in a "banking" model where teachers hold the information and students are assumed to be passive receptacles for that knowledge.
 Freire's alternative to the banking method is a "problem-posing" model of education.
 Through this model students and teachers participate together in a mutually humanizing process of dialogue.
 With the support of their teacher, students examine problems from their own lives and work collaboratively to generate solutions.
 One goal of critical pedagogy, according to Freire, is to develop critical consciousness or conscientização (Portuguese).
 Both teachers and students are expected to challenge their own "well-established ways of thinking that frequently limit their own potential" and that of others.
 They are especially expected to challenge those ways of thinking that might reproduce instead of challenge oppressive ways of thinking and being.
 This commitment to learning and critique for the purpose of action for change is also known as praxis, the intersection of theory and practice, another core tenet of the critical pedagogy of Paulo Freire.

 Marilyn Frankenstien argues that "most current uses of mathematics support hegemonic ideologies."
 In particular, she focuses on the mathematical science of statistics which supports the unquestioned acceptance of uncertain conclusions.
 She argues that the use of the banking model in mathematics education (memorization and procedural focus) produces "math anxiety" in many people, especially and disproportionately those in non-dominant groups (women, people of color, lower income students).
 This math anxiety then leads people to "not probe the mathematical mystifications" that drive industrial society.

 Eric (Rico) Gutstein applies Freire's notion of the inherent connection between "reading the word and the world" to mathematical literacy.
 He suggests that teaching mathematics for social justice involves both reading the world with mathematics, or more explicitly, "using mathematics to understand relations of power, resource inequalities between different social groups and explicit discrimination," as well as writing the world with mathematics, or developing the tools of social agency in young people for acting in their own worlds.
 Mathematical literacy according to Gutstein must include both the capacity to "read the mathematical world," necessary for traditional academic and economic success, as well as the capacity to "read the world with mathematics," meaning the use of mathematics to understand and interrogate potentially problematic or unjust structures in their own lives.